I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Below I have selected what I believe to be the top 5S training games for you to use when training your employees or even to use as a consultant trainer.

-I have used or seen all of the simulations in use so can vouch for their usefulness when training.
+I have used or seen all of the simulations in use, so I can vouch for their usefulness in training.

 Anyone could use this simple 5S training simulation and get over the main learning points of 5S.

 If you are familiar with the concepts of 5S, this lean training game would be very easy to adapt to fit your own specific products rather than the nuts and bolts used within the 5S simulation.

 Even though 5S is not rocket science and seems to some as just common sense, we still fail to implement the ideas in real life.
 Because this 5S simulation uses parts that most people are very familiar with, it gives the participants something they can actually relate to.
 This allows them to better relate what they learn back to their own workplace.